Penn Arts & Sciences is pleased to recognize the generous donors who make these named positions possible.

 The Roy F. and Jeannette P. Nichols Chairs of American History were established by the late Roy and Jeannette Nichols, longtime members of the history faculty.

 Daniel Och, W’82 and his wife, Jane, created the Daniel S. Och University Professorship in 2006.

-The Penn Arts & Sciences’ Board of Overseers established two chairs in honor of former Deans.
+The Penn Arts & Sciences’ Board of Advisors established two chairs in honor of former Deans.

 The Penn Museum established these two chairs to honor the legacy and contributions of Robert H. Dyson, Jr. and Eckley Brinton Coxe, Jr. Dyson, a noted archaeologist, teacher, and administrator served Penn for over forty years, including a twelve-year term as director of the Penn Museum.